Delightful Sweet Potato Gorgonzola Pie

 Layer spinach over base, pour cream mixture, top with gorgonzola and pecans.
 Bake 25 minutes more.

 Sweet potato tart topped with spinach and pecans.
-Save for Later
+Pin it

 Sweet potato tart topped with spinach and pecans. | Tasteofsavor.com